Colored Gesso for Encaustic Painting

 Show us your results!

-Here is a painting done by Jeff Schaller using colors of Holy Grail Gesso.
+Here is a painting by Jeff Schaller using colors of Holy Grail Gesso.
 Can you guess what was done in HG and what was done in Evans Encaustic paint?

 I’d love to hear what you think.
 Please add your comments!